 Playfulness Helps Kids Listen

-I was a stressed-out, single mom, but parenting became easier (and more fun!) when I used my parents’ playful technique.
+I was a stressed-out mom, but parenting became easier (and more fun!) when I used my parents’ playful technique.

 What’s the secret?